 Best Oktoberfest Events All Around the World

-We update this best Oktoberfest list of events each year; follow us on social media below as we’ll announce the best Oktoberfests soon!
-For 2017 here were our top picks.
+We update this best Oktoberfest list of events each year.
 This is more than a top 10 Oktoberfests list because it’s a worldwide celebration.
-In addition to the mother of all Oktoberfests, these are the best Oktoberfest events 2017 and seasonal beer festivals in the US, Canada and worldwide.
+In addition to the mother of all Oktoberfests, these are the best Oktoberfest events 2018 and seasonal beer festivals in the US, Canada and worldwide.

 Opening day in Germany begins at noon local time.
 Serving times on weekdays: 10am – 10:30pm; weekends and the national holiday of German Unity Day on Oct.
 3: 9am – 10:30pm.

 Where: Theresienwiese festival grounds, Munich.
 The world’s first Oktoberfest was held here (1810) and it’s still the largest.
 A top event for travellers in Europe and around the world, Oktoberfest features enormous beer tents with a variety of best Oktoberfest beers, authentic German food, live performances, a carnival that goes into the night and exciting festivities!
 In recent years nearly six million attended and the event is expected to draw more visitors celebrating the festival in the future.

 When: Sept.
 7 through 9, 2018 in Breck, and Sept.
 7-9 plus 14-16 in Vail